-LA County’s eviction moratorium, started March 2020, was recently extended by a vote of 4-1.
+LA County’s eviction moratorium, started March 2020, and is set to expire on March 31, 2023.
+It was previously set to expire January 1st, 2023, and the County Board of Supervisors extended it yet again to the end of March.
 The County sets out a set of complicated rules that affects almost all residential and commercial tenants in LA County, under the COVID-19 emergency powers.
 COVID-19 related disputes and eviction moratorium protections is a major part of our practice.
 We help both landlords and tenants understand and enforce these protections.

 Quick Questions and Answers – Eviction Moratorium

+Yes.
 Commercial tenants will no longer be protected under the County eviction moratorium after February 1st, 2022.
-This means that if any commercial tenant fails to pay rent due February 1st or after – they can be evicted, no matter how COVID-19 affected them, or still impacts them.
+This means that if any commercial tenant fails to pay rent due February 1st or after – they can be evicted.
+Note, City of Los Angeles has a separate moratorium protecting Commercial Tenants.

-Commercial tenants will no longer be protected from eviction after February 1st, 2022.
+Commercial tenants in LA County will no longer be protected from eviction after February 1st, 2022.
 Residential tenants will have to provide the landlord a self-certification letter that they have a COVID-19 hardship.
 The eviction protection is not automatic, it must be invoked by the tenant.

-Most protections for tenants will expire December 31, 2022 (like protections against owner’s move ins, no fault evictions, eviction due to nuisance, and unauthorize pets).
-However, the County will continue to protect tenants from non payment of rent evictions for households earning less than 80%.
+Most protections for tenants will expire March 31, 2023 (like protections against owner’s move ins, no fault evictions, eviction due to nuisance, and unauthorize pets).

-If the tenant complied with the reporting requirement during the protected period, they cannot be evicted for unpaid amounts before February 1st, 2022.
+If the tenant complied with the reporting requirement during the protected period, they cannot be evicted for unpaid amounts before April 1st, 2023.
+Tenants have a set time to repay the amounts owe during covid.

 No. All unpaid rent must be paid back to the property owner.
 Nothing in the resolution by Los Angeles County Board of Supervisors allow any rent forgiveness – for commercial or residential tenants.